ronghuawang/learngit/readme.txt

-new

-test readme

-Git is a version control system by Linus.
+Git is a distributed version control system.
-Git is a free software which is well famous
+Git is a free software distributed under the GPL.